indigo-dc/CloudProviderRanker/chapter3.md

 # Ranking algorithm
 ## Ranking protocolo overview
 The CloudProviderRanker follows this protocol to rank the providers coming from the orchestrator:
-1. It check if preferences have been specified; if they have, then they have absolute priority over any other provider's status (like monitoring data).
+1. It checks if preferences have been specified; if they have, then they have absolute priority over any other provider's status (like monitoring data).
-2. Otherwise a rank will be calculated for each provider inserted in the "sla" JSON block coming from the orchestrator
+2. Otherwise a rank will be calculated for each provider inserted in the "sla" JSON block coming from the orchestrator.

 In the following an example of "preferences":